MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## Plugin manager

 With PowerToys v0.33 and on, the PowerToys Run settings menu includes a plugin manager that allows you to enable/disable the various plugins currently available.
-By clicking and expanding the various sections, you can customize the activation phrases used by each plugin.
-In addition you can select whether a plugin appears in global results, as well as set additional plugin options where available.
+By selecting and expanding the sections, you can customize the activation phrases used by each plugin.
+In addition, you can select whether a plugin appears in global results, as well as set additional plugin options where available.

 ## Program parameters

-When starting a program with the PowerToys Run program plugin, you can specify parameters for the program to use by utilizing the following command formats:
+When starting a program with the PowerToys Run plugin, specify the program parameters using the command formats:

 - `program -param ...`
 - `program /param ...`
 - `program --parameter ...`
-- `program -- parameter ...` (Here `--` is used as delimiter by PT Run.)
+- `program -- parameter ...` (Here `--` is used as a delimiter by PT Run.)

 ## Windows Search settings